ntijoh-jesper-tordebring-jansson/To-Do-V2/README.md

 # JS-ToDo

-ToDo front-end application coded in JavaScript.
+ToDo front-end application coded in JavaScript with Web Components.